bseverns/StringField/docs/OSCSerialBridge.md

 1. Install Processing 4.x and add the **oscP5** library (Sketch → Import Library → Add Library → search "oscP5").
 2. Plug in the StringField firmware board (115200 baud JSON).
 Open the sketch and confirm Processing sees the port in the console (`Serial.list()`).
 3. Point your synth/DAW to listen on the OSC port you want (default `127.0.0.1:9000`).
-4. Optional: start the serial logger for an auditable trail once the class consents: `python tools/serial_logger.py --port /dev/ttyACM0 --baud 115200 --outfile logs/session.jsonl`.
+4. Optional: start the serial logger for an auditable trail once the class consents: `python tools/serial_logger.py /dev/ttyACM0 115200 > logs/session.csv` (pass `--start` only when consent is already captured).

 ## Running the bridge
 1. Press **Run** in Processing.
 The overlay will announce the active serial port and OSC target.
 Tap `n` if you need to cycle ports.